chilts/connect-blog/README.md

 * title - the 'title' you passed in when setting the blog up
 * posts - a chronological array of all posts
+* pages - all the posts split up into pages (using opts.indexCount)
 * latest - a reversed list of the latest 10 posts (defined by opts.latestCount)
 * tagged - an object of each tag, each containing an array of posts
 * archive - an object of year numbers, each an object of month numbers, each an array of posts